 How can we make computers creative?

-What are good cognitively inspired models for enabling computers to compose music, to write poetry, or invent new mathematical concepts?
+What are good cognitively inspired models for enabling computers to compose music, to write stories, or invent new mathematical concepts?
 How can we measure creativity?
 What are economically interesting domains for computational creativity?

 How can we base models on cognitive mechanisms?